MARTA Bus Accident Attorneys in Atlanta

 - In May 2015, a MARTA bus was hit by a train after the driver got stuck in traffic while attempting to make a left turn with the rear of the bus still on the tracks.

 Today, most buses, trains, and public transportation vehicles are outfitted with advanced safety features, guidance systems, and other technology.
-Despite this, a number of mass transit accidents take place each year, usually due to operator negligence.
+Despite this, a number of mass transit crashes take place each year, usually due to operator negligence.
 There are other circumstances which can lead to a mass transit accident, including the following:

 - Mechanical failure due to poor maintenance